 South Burlington, Vermont, USA

 Beta Technologies, founded by entrepreneur Kyle Clark, is developing an eVTOL aircraft.
 The company is one of several electric VTOL companies receiving funding from Martine Rothblatt’s United Therapeutics.
 Their first technology demonstrator was called Ava XC.

-The goal with Alia is to keep the aircraft as simple as possible (which increases safety, a less complex aircraft has fewer things which can fail), to keep the aircraft as light as possible, carry a lot of energy (using batteries) and keep the aircraft as efficient as possible (using electric motors).
+The goal with Alia is to keep the aircraft as simple as possible (which increases safety, a less complex aircraft has fewer things which can fail), to keep the aircraft as light as possible, carry a lot of energy using batteries and keep the aircraft as efficient as possible by using electric motors.

-The main purpose of this aircraft is fly two (2) people for organ transplant missions from hospital to hospital.
+The main purpose of this aircraft is fly two people and cargo, for organ transplant missions from hospital to hospital.
 The eVTOL aircraft will have a range of 250 miles (400 km).
 The company’s future plans are to also make a passenger aircraft as well for up to 6 people, including a pilot.

 Because each set of propellers has a specific job (either lift or cruise), the design of the aircraft could be optimized without worrying about making any type of compromises, when compared to engineering tilting propellers.
 The company also manufactures its own electric motors to make sure the motors are completely customized for the aircraft.
 The battery cells are purchased from outside vendors but the battery packs are customized and completed in-house.